dngfx/MagicBot/docs/help/channels.md

 > /msg &lt;bot> raw JOIN #channel :&lt;password here>

-After using either of these to get MagicBot initially in to a channel, he will go about recording and updating the channel's key as described above.
+After using either of these to get MagicBot initially in to a cha

-### Disabling join-on-invite
-> /msg &lt;bot> config server accept-invites off

-### Perform commands on join
-From the channel you wish him to perform commands for, do:

-> !cperform add PRIVMSG {CHAN} :hello, I'm {NICK}